ceph/ceph/doc/man/8/rados.rst

 :command:`bench` *seconds* *mode* [ -b *objsize* ] [ -t *threads* ]
   Benchmark for seconds.
 The mode can be write or read.
-The default object size is 4 KB, and the default number of simulated threads (parallel writes) is 16.
+The default object size is 4 MB, and the default number of simulated threads (parallel writes) is 16.

 :command:`listomapkeys` *name*